Digital Badges at RBHS

 If you would like to create a badge or have one in development, please follow the steps listed below:

 Step 1.
 Determine the purpose for your badge and if it is the correct credential for your audience.
-Consider the type of badge you would like to create and what support is provided by your department or unit.
+Consider the type of badge you would like to create, what support is provided by your department or unit, and the necessary school/center/institute-level approvers.

 Step 2.
-Download and review the RBHS Digital and Microcredential Badging Proposal Form.
-If you need assistance, please contact the RBHS Badging Coordinator, Barbara Gladson DeMarco, PhD, for a consultation.
+Complete the Digital and Microcredential Badging Proposal Form.
+If you need assistance, please contact the RBHS Badging Coordinator, Barbara DeMarco, PhD, for a consultation.
 She can provide assistance with badge development and design so that it meets the university’s visual identity standards.

 Where can I find more information about badging at Rutgers?